The Simmons & Related Families Histories presented here are related directly or

 Please review the details of these awards and their laudations by selecting the image on the right.

 This website can be viewed using any web browser but is best viewed using Mozilla Firefox's browser, with a resolution of 1024 X 768 or better.
-If you do not have Firefox you can download it FREE using this link: Mozilla-Firefox.
 Screens with resolution as small as 640 X 360 can view pages of this website without horizonal scrolling.
-I have tested my website using MS Explorer, Google's Chrome, Sarfari and Firefox.
+Also, many small screens of the newer cell phones can display pages from this website with no distortion.
+I have tested my website using MS Explorer, Google's Chrome, Sarfari, Firefox and Samsung's Galaxy S4 cell phone.

 My feelings are that in each family there is one who seems called to find the ancestors.
 To put flesh on their bones and make them live again, to tell the family story and to feel that somehow they know and approve.